microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01-NEW.md

 ### Retrieval Augmented Generation

 In an app using the RAG architecture pattern, the application ***retrieves*** information from a retrieval system that queries the organization's data.
-The application then provides that data to ***augment*** a LLM's knowledge so that the LLM can ***generate*** content that powers the virtual assistants.
+The application then provides that data to ***augment*** and ground a LLM with knowledge so that the LLM can ***generate*** content that powers the virtual assistants.

 //INSERT RAG PATTERN IMAGE HERE

-The retrieval system is implemented by indexing structured and unstructured data, from the data's source locations, into a vectorized data store which can be queried by the application.
+The retrieval system is implemented by indexing structured and unstructured data, from the its source locations, into a vectorized data store which can be queried by the application.
 Thus, the vector data store used by the retrieval system is not the original source of truth.

 ### Document Embeddings